Tag: Exploring Beach Haven NJ

 Along the walls are all sorts of local artifacts such as dinosaur bones that had been found in the bay and donated to the museum (the president of the museum said today there are certain laws on this), local housewares from families that lived on the island and various types of fishing equipment.

-Display cases filled with local artifacts
+Display cases filled with local fishing artifacts and net configuration for ‘Pound Fishing’

 There is even a mini display of ‘Pound Fishing”, which is a series of poles and nets are used to catch the fisherman’s prey.
 This small display shows how it is constructed and used to catch the fish.
+There is an extensive display of Duck decoys, showing the island’s past and present as a hunting ground for water fowl.
+The displays come in all colors and types of ducks.
+There is also an interesting display of whale vertebrae and other fishing displays.

 There is an extensive history of the resort hotels that used to be on this part of the island that had been effected by the changing tides of the island.
 Like the old lighthouse and lighthouse keepers home, one of the hotels just gave way to erosion.
 This part of the island just keeps shifting.